 Early in my career, I created the customer support department for a software development firm that created hardware and software systems.
 The running joke with the engineers was that computers were great until the users logged on.
 I felt differently, of course.

 My father had taught me that the needs of people, children in his case, were like livestock.
-While the farmer may not want to get up at 5 in the morning to milk the cows, that really isn’t relevant to the cows.
+While the farmer may not want to get up at five in the morning to milk the cows, that really isn’t relevant to the cows.
 If they don’t get milked on time, bad things happen.
 They immediately get uncomfortable and eventually will stop producing.

 Dad’s point was that kids in particular, and people in general, have needs that have to be met in the moment they present themselves.
 Or you lose your shot to help and maybe to be relevant at all.
 Customers (and clients) are very similar.
 You can’t simply tune them in when you feel up to a challenge and tune them out when you don’t.
 The whole organization needs to be prepared to respond with enthusiasm and energy when a customer need arises.

-Let me first say that I understand there are customers that are not worth serving.
+Let me first say that I understand there are some customers that are not worth serving.
 Like a cow that simply consumes feed and produces no milk, these customers need to be weeded from the herd.
 I have addressed the 20/225 rule in a previous blog entry, so I won’t detail it here, but most businesses that aren’t actively managing this are paying for the privilege of serving some customers.

 I’m not talking about those customers.
 I’m talking about nice, paying customers that you enjoy doing business with and that value your goods and services.
 They need your full attention from time to time, at a time that meets their needs.